cuiter/cashplot/docs/pages/Design.md

 CashPlot's main objective is to provide a clear view of the user's finances, so that they can make better decisions.

-The key design goal is facilitating speedy iteration and development.
+The key design goal is facilitating speedy high-quality iteration and development.
 In particular, it is designed with the following principles in mind:

--   Easy to change - It should be easy to add, change or remove functionality by ideally changing one part of the code-base.
+-   Easy to change - It should be easy to add, change or remove features by changing only one or a few parts of the code-base.
 This means extensive re-use.
--   Robust - Classes, methods, interfaces, functionalities should be designed in a way that , and be tested for correctness by the way of unit tests.
+-   Robust - Classes, methods, interfaces, functionalities should be designed in a way that is easy to test and such that it handles incorrect inputs in a consistent way.

 There are a few techniques key to CashPlot's design: